Want to claim 6 FREE stocks? Head over to Webull to get started.

 Believe that preferred stock is the right choice for you?
 Follow these steps to add preferred stock to your list of assets.

 Like bonds, preferred stocks carry a credit rating that you can see before you decide to buy.
 Preferred stocks with a higher credit rating will carry less risk than those with lower ratings.
-To check the credit ratings of your preferred stock, visit Standard & Poor’s global site, create an account, and search for a company using the “Find a Rating” tab.
+To check the credit ratings of your preferred stock, visit Standard & Poor’s global site, create an account and search for a company using the “Find a Rating” tab.

 Follow your stock of choice for at least a week before you make sure you’re buying at a low price.
-A common mistake that beginners make when executing their 1st trade is to buy too much in an effort to lower the effects of their broker’s commission.
+A common mistake that beginners make when executing their first trade is to buy too much in an effort to lower the effects of their broker’s commission.

 Once you’ve decided how many shares you’d like to buy, use your brokerage’s trading platform to request a buy.
 Though the specific mechanisms of how to execute your trade will depend on your platform, most brokerage firms have a specific tab or page dedicated solely to buying and selling stock.